Dublit-Development/ollama-api/README.md

 #### Interact with the server (UI)
 We made this task as simple as possile using the powers of Replit and Valdi.
 Valdi is our HPC provider which runs the backend and infrastucture to chat, generate images and perform VLM analysis.
 Replit serves as a easy way to deploy our Modular UI to perform actions speciffic to the server.
 You can easily fork our public UI on Replit to configure any changes but also interact with the backend service.
 Only two steps are required:
 1. Fork the UI on Replit
-2. When prompted enter your IP Address into the secrets manager
+2. When prompted enter your Server Address into the secrets manager

 [Modular LLM UI](https://replit.com/@bkr-studio/VALDI-LLMs-1?v=1)